Image: Projection Art (Dennis Keefe and Jim Baldocchi) at Shapeshifters, May 2015

 Admission: $10 (discount for members)

-Offering an evening of improvisational acoustic landscapes and paracinematic interventions, Thingamajigs Performance Group (Suki O'Kane, Keith Evans, Rae Diamond & Edward Shocker) will perform from visual scores that follow the uncertainties and unexpected revelations of a life that only vaguely understands where it is going next.
+Offering an evening of improvisational acoustic landscapes and paracinematic interventions, Thingamajigs Performance Group (Kevin Corcoran, Suki O'Kane, Keith Evans, Rae Diamond & Edward Shocker) will perform from visual scores that follow the uncertainties and unexpected revelations of a life that only vaguely understands where it is going next.

 Thingamajigs Performance Group (TPG) is a sound-based ensemble working co-creatively in a variety of mediums and with a wide array of local and international artists.
 Formed in 2008 from longtime Thingamajigs contributors, TPG continues to break new ground in performance fields such as durational performance, alternate tuning, group and open compositional formats, interdisciplinary and intercultural collaboration, and site work.